‘Housing and home, global and local: where are we now?’

 WhenThursday, November 21, 2019 - 15:00 - Thursday, November 21, 2019 - 18:00

-A keynote with Professor Saskia Sassen (Columbia University) and panel discussion on the challenges of housing provision in today’s society, at local and international levels.
+This event will commence with Professor Saskia Sassen (Columbia University) delivering her keynote 'Predatory formations dressed in Wall Street suits and algorithmic math'.
+Professor Sassen's keynote will be followed by a panel discussion on the challenges of housing provision in today’s society, at local and international levels.

 Ten years on from the global financial crisis, the panellists are invited to interrogate the system of land and housing markets, to offer explanations for how these have changed the understanding of housing as a place to call home.